From first enquiry to event-day performance: this page explains the key steps when planning a professional live band.

 Who takes care of what?

-Clarify stage, power, access, setup times, volume rules, room position, load-in routes and available equipment.
+Clarifies stage, power, access, setup times, volume rules, room position, load-in routes and available equipment.

 Technical setup, stage and soundcheck